By: Keisha Hartman

 Finding matching donors is easier than you think.
 Look at recent larger $1,000+ donors or corporate partners and reach out about applying their gift as a matching challenge.

 Our client, The Greater Vancouver Food Bank raised over $309,000 in just 36 hours with a $50,000 matching challenge via Safeway.
-Every dollar raised was doubled for the first $50,000 donated and the organization found great success mobilizing their supporters to unlock this generous gift.
+Every dollar raised was doubled for the first $50,000 donated and the organization found great success mobilizing its supporters to unlock this generous gift.

-We’ve previously discussed the importance of having a do-it-yourself fundraising site to empower your supporters and have them get involved and fundraise their way with encouragement provided by your team.
+We’ve previously discussed the importance of having a do-it-yourself fundraising site to empower your supporters and have them get involved and fundraise their way with the encouragement provided by your team.

 With many people staying closer to home because of the pandemic – now is a great time to incorporate DIY fundraising into your strategy.
-According to Blackbaud, “traditional in-person P2P programs have experienced declines since Spring 2020 while participation and fundraising for programs that allow supporters to fundraise on their own terms have experienced growth.”

 Ramp up your coaching efforts by: